ccnmtl/djangowind/README.markdown

 If those included helpers don't do everything you need, you can write your own and include it in `WIND_AFFIL_HANDLERS`.
-An Affil Handler is just a class with a map(self,user,affils) method. 'user' is the Django Auth User object, 'affils' is a list of wind affil strings.
+An Affil Handler is just a class with a `map(self, user, affils)` method. `user` is the Django Auth User object, `affils` is a list of wind affil strings.
 It's expected to do whatever needs to be done in terms of adding or removing groups and setting stuff on the user object.